duongphuongleo/SPRING-semester2-Jan2026---April2026-/README.md

     - Travel to construction sites throughout Southern and Central Ontario and supervise construction activities.
     - Duties Include: site inspection, material testing (soil, asphalt, concrete) using nuclear gauge, material sampling, data collection and general geotechnical work supervision.

   The ideal candidate must be able to:
     - communicate effectively and demonstrate strong interpersonal skills.
-- must possess excellent verbal and written English skills,
+    - must possess excellent verbal and written English skills
     - be well organized,
     - flexible with their schedule and
   - be able to deliver results on time.

 ❖ (Past May 10, 2026) Perspective to secure an interview: Aecon Group Inc.
 - Toronto Co-op, Assistant Coordinator, Estimating (Applied on May 12)